 Interpersonal skills including communication skills and UPSC

-Those who expected Sentence Correction, Fill up the blank – grammar/language questions or Para-jumbles as there is a term called ‘communication skill’ in syllabus – were disappointed by UPSC, by not asking any questions from these areas at all.
-There were no questions in Interpersonal skills section, but questions came coupled with decision making and problem solving – as you can see these two are also inseparable part of Interpersonal skills.
+Those who expected Sentence Correction, Fill up the blank – grammar/language questions or Para-jumbles as there is a term called ‘communication skill’ in the syllabus – were disappointed by UPSC, by not asking any questions from these areas at all.
+There were no questions in the Interpersonal skills section, but questions came coupled with decision making and problem-solving – as you can see these two are also an inseparable part of Interpersonal skills.

-Having said that, it doesn’t mean UPSC will stick to the same type of questions in future too.
-They can go for language skill testing questions, but that may put students from rural background at a disadvantage, and that’s probably the main reason why UPSC has not tried those areas directly in question paper.
+Having said that, it doesn’t mean UPSC will stick to the same type of questions in the future too.
+They can go for language skill-testing questions, but that may put students from rural backgrounds at a disadvantage, and that’s probably the main reason why UPSC has not tried those areas directly in the question paper.